Ridda Wars: Najd

-At Najd, on learning of Khalid's decisive victories against apostates in Buzakha, many clans of Banu Tamim hastened to visit Khalid, but the Bani Yarbu', a branch of Bani Tamim, under their chief, Malik ibn Nuwayrah, hung back.
+At Najd, on learning of Khalid's decisive victories against rebels in Buzakha, many clans of Banu Tamim hastened to visit Khalid, but the Bani Yarbu', a branch of Bani Tamim, under their chief, Malik ibn Nuwayrah, hung back.
 Malik was a chief of some distinction: a warrior, noted for his generosity, and a famous poet.
 Bravery, generosity, and poetry were the three qualities most admired among the Arabs.

 At the time of Muhammad, he had been appointed as a tax collector for the tribe of Banu Tamim.
 As soon as Malik heard of the death of Muhammad, he gave back all the tax to his tribespeople, saying, "Now you are the owner of your wealth."
 Most scholars agreed that he was adhering to the normal beliefs of the Arabs of his time in which they could cease to pledge their allegiance to a tribe upon the death of its Sheikh.

 His riders were stopped by Khalid's army at the town of Buttah.
-Khalid asked them about the pact they signed with the self-proclaimed prophetess Sajjah; they responded it was merely for revenge against their enemies.
+Khalid asked them about the pact they signed with the rival prophetess claimant Sajjah; they responded it was merely for revenge against their enemies.

 When Khalid reached Najd he found no opposing army.
 He sent his cavalry to nearby villages and ordered them to call the Azaan (call to prayer) to each party they met.
 Zirrar bin Azwar, a squadron leader, arrested the family of Malik, claiming they did not answer the call to prayer.

 Malik avoided direct contact with Khalid's army and ordered his followers to scatter, and he and his family apparently moved away across the desert.
 He refused to give zakat, differentiating between prayer and zakat.

 Nevertheless, Malik was accused of rebellion against the state of Medina.
-He was also to be charged for his entering into the alliance with Sajjah against the Caliphate.
+He was also to be charged for his entering into an alliance with Sajjah against the caliphate.
 Malik was arrested along with those of his clan.

 Malik was asked by Khalid about his crimes, and responded, "your master said this, your master said that", referring to Muhammad.
 Khalid declared Malik a rebel apostate and ordered his execution.